An settlement between entities to bequeath belongings isn’t enforceable

 Once you decide to purchase an investment property, it’s important to do everything you can to ensure your credit score stays as high as possible until the loan is approved and signed.
 Your goal is to land the best possible interest rate because even half a percentage point can add tens of thousands of dollars of total interest payments to a 30-year loan (and affect your wealth-building abilities).

 During this time, things like continuing to make on-time payments on your existing loans can help maintain your credit score.
-However, sometimes people unintentionally lower their credit score when they’re actually trying to be fiscally responsible.
-For example, when shopping around for the best mortgage rate, keep in mind that multiple inquiries can hurt your credit score, especially if you don’t have a long credit history.
-Fortunately, many credit bureaus recognize that you may be comparison shopping, so make sure you do this within a defined time frame of 30-45 days.
+However, sometimes, people unintentionally lower their credit score when trying to be fiscally responsible.
+For example, when shopping around for the best mortgage rate, remember that multiple inquiries can hurt your credit score, especially if you don’t have a long credit history.
+Fortunately, many credit bureaus recognize that you may be comparing shopping, so make sure you do this within 30-45 days.